Lumpia Recipe (Filipino Springrolls)

 Leftover cooked lumpia, when refrigerated and stored in an airtight container, can last for up to 5 days (do note that their initial crisp and texture are lost over time).

 To reheat, you have many options.
 You can microwave for a couple minutes until the filling is heated-through, or to retain their crisp, you can air-fry or oven-bake at 350 F for 3-5 minutes, flipping halfway through for even crisping.
-You can also re-fry the lumpia in hot oil, if desired.
+You can also re-fry them in hot oil, if desired.

 Can I freeze these?

-Lumpia freezes incredibly well.
+Yes, these freeze incredibly well.
 To freeze uncooked lumpia, place them in an airtight container or inside large Ziploc bags.
 They keep for about 4 months!

 To fry from frozen, there’s no need to defrost.
 Simply lower them in the hot oil and fry until the filling is cooked and the outside is golden.